SatelliteApplicationsCatapult/wmts-extractor/README.md

 ## Overview

-This software implements functionality to query Digital Globe catalogue and facilitate download of Maxar satellite imagery satisfying user-defined spatial and temporal constraints via cost and bandwidth-efficient WMTS end point.
+This software implements functionality to query MAXAR SecureWatch catalogue and facilitate download of Maxar satellite imagery satisfying user-defined spatial and temporal constraints via cost and bandwidth-efficient WMTS end point.

 The software utilises a series of standard OGC WFS requests to retrieve metadata of imagery aligned with area of interest – point, line and polygon geometries are supported – in any OGR supported file format –
 see: <https://gdal.org/drivers/vector/index.html>.
-Additional filter parameters may also be specified by the end user based on acquisition date, product type, cloud cover, etc. Response from Digital Globe WFS end point is subsequently parsed to retrieve unique feature identifier of images satisfying user-defined constraints.
+Additional filter parameters may also be specified by the end user based on acquisition date, product type, cloud cover, etc. Response from MAXAR SecureWatch WFS end point is subsequently parsed to retrieve unique feature identifier of images satisfying user-defined constraints.

 For each image identified for download, the software subsequently forwards a series of WMTS requests – with unique